I can't resist running this image again

 4. Lightly coat a glass bowl big enough for the dough after it has doubled in size.
 Put the dough in, flipping in once to make sure it has a thin coating of the oil.
 Cover with a clean dishtowel and let the dough rise until nearly double in size.
 No peeking!
 (That's why you use a glass bowl.)
 This should take anywhere from 45 minutes to an hour.

 This might sound odd, but sometimes when I make this pizza, I have leftover topping.
 I don't know how this happens, as the only produce item that really varies in size each time if the radicchio, and even that doesn't have a huge amount of variation.
 Anyway, any leftover red salad topping makes outstanding panini filling.
 I declared said sandwich the I'm Not There Sandwich, as the filling had once been something else, what once was the Best Pizza Ever became the Best Grilled Cheese ever not unlike the changing Dylan surrogates of the Todd Haynes film.
-(Perhaps fittingly, this was conjured up after getting home late from a screening of the film and
+(Perhaps fittingly, this was conjured up after getting home late from a screening of the film and discussion with the director.)
+Is that a stretch?

 Don't answer that.